 Apr.
 30, 2007 update: Robinson and one student posted a 8-page paper today, "Of Neocolonialism, Common Law and Uncodifiable Shari'a: A Reply to Professor An-Na'Im."
 In it, they respond

 Feb.
 26, 2013 update: Comes news of a crime from the Maldives, more specifically from Feydhoo in Shaviyani Atoll, in the country's north: a 15-year-old girl was raped by her step-father, made pregnant by him, and then had her baby killed by him.
-The police, in investigating this crime, also learned that the girl has engaged in consensual pre-marital sex.
-She was found guilty, has been ordered to remain under house arrest at a children's home for eight months, and is slated to receive 100 lashes.
-She has the option to delay the punishment until she is 18.
+The police, in investigating this crime, also learned that the girl had engaged in consensual pre-marital sex.
+Therefore, she has been ordered to remain under house arrest at a children's home for eight months and is slated to receive 100 lashes (which she can delay until she is 18).
+Comment: One wonders how the code written by Robinson and his students would lead to a different result than this barbaric ruling.